ichris-dev/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+This project is built on **DuckDB**.
+All ETL and transformation scripts are plain SQL run directly against DuckDB — **no stored procedures are used**; each script (bronze/silver/gold) is executed as-is (e.g. via the DuckDB CLI, a `.sql` file run, or a Python `duckdb` connection) rather than wrapped in a callable procedure.

 ---
 ## 🏗️ Data Architecture